softwaremill/elasticmq/README_0.7.0.md

 Starting an embedded ElasticMQ server with an SQS interface
 -----------------------------------------------------------

-    // First we need to create a Node val node = NodeBuilder.withStorage(new InMemoryStorage)
-    // Then we can expose the native client using the SQS REST interface val server = new SQSRestServerBuilder(actorSystem, 9324, new NodeAddress()).start()
+    val server = SQSRestServerBuilder.start()
     // ... use ...
-    // Finally we need to stop the server and the node server.stop()
-    node.shutdown()
+    server.stopAndWait()

+If you need to bind to a different host/port, there are configuration methods on the builder:

+    val server = SQSRestServerBuilder.withPort(9325).withInterface("localhost").start()
+    // ... use ...
+    server.stopAndWait()

+You can also provide a custom `ActorSystem`; for details see the javadocs.

 Using the Amazon Java SDK to access an ElasticMQ Server
 -------------------------------------------------------